adjust/adobe_air_sdk/README.md

 Conversely, you can deactivate the offline mode by calling `switchBackToOnlineMode` method of the `Adjust` class.
 When the Adjust SDK is put back in online mode, all saved information is sent to our servers with the correct timestamps.

-Unlike disabling tracking, this setting is **not remembered between sessions**.
+Unlike disabling the SDK, this setting is **not remembered between sessions**.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

-### <a id="background-tracking"></a>Background tracking
+### <a id="background-sending"></a>Sending from background

 The default behaviour of the Adjust SDK is to **pause sending HTTP requests while the app is in the background**.
 You can change this in your `AdjustConfig` instance by calling the `enableSendingInBackground` method: